ConnectEverything/client-tools/README.md

 The installer has to be able to work with minimal dependencies, so the channels file does not use JSON.
 Instead, everything is KEY=VALUE, one per line, as straight shell (but not sourced as such, for security reasons).
+We do make JSON files too, for ease of use by other installers.

 To handle synchronizing the time of the nightly with availability, and not pointing to invalid nightlies after a failed build, we publish a simple